yants95/gostack11-api/README.md

 # Create docker container
 $ yarn run up

-PS: If you want shutdown your containers, run: yarn run down
+PS: If you want stop your containers, run: yarn run stop
 ```

 After you run all the commands in sequence, your API should be running at address **http://localhost:3333**